-Please note: Due to essential maintenance work our free 'Woking's Story' museum will be closed from Thurs 18 August – Weds 31 August inclusive, reopening on Thurs 1 September.
+Please note: Due to essential maintenance work our free 'Woking's Story' museum will be closed from Thurs 18 August – Thurs 8 September inclusive, reopening on Fri 9 September.
 We apologise for any inconvenience this may cause.

 Woking's Story is a permanent museum at The Lightbox which explores the town's fascinating history covering themes such as the 'mad, the bad and the dead'.
 This family friendly space has something for everyone, from a fun children's dressing up box to the moving stories of local people.

 The museum has eight main displays which are interactive and some have oral history listening points.
 You can discover people’s personal memories of life in the town and watch historic films.
 Have you ever wondered about what life in Woking used to be like?
 Or how the town came to be the way it is today?

 Tours of Woking's Story can be arranged if booked in advance.
 To find out more about adult group bookings please click here.
 To find out more about school group bookings please click here.

 - the first purpose built mosque in the UK.

 - famous for being the London overflow cemetery during the 19th Century.

 - revealing the changing attitudes to mental health at Brookwood Hospital.